llimllib/obsidian-archive/blog/2024/09/Comparing golang sqlite to C sqlite.md

 Somebody on mastodon asked me how this compares to previous versions of go, so I did a brief test of mattn and crawshaw on go 1.19, and found that they were in the range of 10-15% slower, so real progress on making cgo faster has been made in a pretty short timeframe.

 The code is available [here](https://gist.github.com/llimllib/4cb06c5fe7439aa7f3cb67a818fa230d#file-sqlite-c) in a gist.

+## update

+For kicks, I added a python version to the table above; source is [in the same gist](https://gist.github.com/llimllib/4cb06c5fe7439aa7f3cb67a818fa230d#file-bench-py)